MuTsunTsai/fen-tool/README.md

 # FEN-Tool

-This is a quick online tool for editing FEN (Forsyth-Edwards Notation) in chess, specifically designed with the needs of the chess puzzle community in mind.
+This is a quick online tool for editing FEN (Forsyth-Edwards Notation) in chess, specifically designed with the needs of the chess composition community in mind.

 ## 💡 How to use